 Well, here’s why the hex is so hot.

 Yes, it is only a two element beam.
-But it offers six bands fed by a single cable.
+But it offers six bands fed by a single cable, no traps, no coils, no complications.
 There are no SWR issues to finagle with.
 You put the thing together and it works the first time.
 And it works well.
 You can install it on the roof chimney if you want to or on a simple cheap mast.
 You can even hang it from a tree limb although this is not the best arrangement in the world.
 And it won’t cost you your retirement to get one.
 You can buy a commercial hex, all the stuff needed for a simple push up mast, including guys, thrust bearings, rotator and the whole shooting match and you haven’t come even close to what you would spend to get a SteppIR up in the air, with the tower and all that beam requires.